acsone/wms/odoo/addons/stock_lot_update/README.rst

 =====

 Create an incoming shipment and add a line with product1 and lot.
-Make the reception and optionaly move or use the product.
+Make the reception and optionally move or use the product.
 Go on the lot and change the reference to product2.

 If the product need a lot this module will force